Big Rigs Pulling CLASS

 The Big Rigs Pulling Series is the oldest series of events in the United States that is dedicated to the over-the-road semi trucks.
 These 20K lb ground pounding trucks continue to be fan favorites across the Eastern United States.

 Over the years many different makes, models and engine configurations have been champions of this prestigious division of pulling: Macks, Peterbilts, Kenworths, Cummins, Mack, and Cats.
-The Big Rig Pulling series as always is a fan favorite class and 2021 was no exception.
-10 events were on the schedule with the Sanders Excavating Team taking the top spot.
-Justin Fredo and his Cat powered Mack came out on top beating the Peterbilt of Jeff Lautanen by just 11 points.
-Look for the Big Rigs to come back strong in 2022 with some of the same familiar faces along with some new comers.
+The Big Rig Pulling series as always is a fan favorite class and 2022 was no exception.
+15 events were on the schedule with the Lautanen Team taking the top spot.
+Jeff Lautanen and his Cat powered Peterbilt came out on top beating the Mack of Chris Jeffries.
+Look for the Big Rigs to come back strong in 2023 with some of the same familiar faces along with some new comers

 2022 Big Rigs - News and Updates

 NATE AUGUST GETS FIRST ‘BIG RIGS’ WIN AT THE BUCK

 “Work N Progress”, a beautifully prepared Kenworth with C-15 CAT power and driven by Nate August from Freedom, PA took the win (355.95) on Saturday at the annual Trucker’s Day at the Buck Motor Sports Park near Lancaster, Pennsylvania.
 This was August’s first win with the newly ramped machine that has moved to the Big Rigs Series for the first time in 2022.
 “Work N Progress” was a multiple year champion with the former PA Posse division with USA-EAST.